slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-4/packetizer_raw_output.md

 Revise the first sentence of Section 4 to explicitly condition acceptance on the client having issued ENABLE UTF8=ACCEPT, for example by specifying: 'If the server supports UTF8=ACCEPT and the client has issued ENABLE UTF8=ACCEPT, then the server MUST accept UTF‑8 headers in the APPEND command message argument.'

+**Severity:** Low
+  *Basis:* The ambiguity could lead to divergent implementations regarding when UTF‑8 headers must be accepted, but it does not create an unimplementable or self‑contradictory behavior.

+**Confidence:** High

 ---

 ## Report 2: 9755-4-2